ARC Raiders Renegade Guide: Best Upgrades & Attachments

 • Provides both horizontal and vertical recoil control

-• However, the weapon does not "feel as good" between shots—the re-centering seems slower despite the tighter spread
+• The weapon doesn't "feel as good" between shots though.
+Re-centering seems slower despite the tighter spread

-• The marginal spread improvement does not compensate for the handling difference
+• The marginal spread improvement doesn't make up for the handling difference

 Silencer